-- 3. Understand the runtime mechanism for derivatives.
-See "Runtime Derivation Mechanism" on page 18. - 4.
-Understand the CMM naming conventions and the OWconfig file.
-See "Loading CMMs" on page 22. - 5.
+4. Understand the runtime mechanism for derivatives.
+See "Deriving Classes at Runtime" on page 22.

+- 5. Understand the CMM naming conventions and the OWconfig file.
+See "Configuration Requirements" on page 27. - 6.
 Implement your KCMS framework runtime extensions.

-The information in this manual as well as the KCMS CMM Reference Manual will help you understand the foundation library interfaces.
-You may also find it helpful to use the KCMS Application Developer's Guide SDK manual for information on the KCMS framework API.
+This manual as well as the KCMS CMM Reference Manual describe the foundation library interfaces.
+You may also find it helpful to refer to the SDK manual KCMS Application Developer's Guide for information on the KCMS framework API.

-6. Test your CMM.
+7. Test your CMM.